 Evangel University is a good choice for students pursuing a Public Relations & Advertising degree.
 Graduates of the Public Relations program earn an average of $36,117 in their early career salary and $69,598 in their mid-career salary.
 Positioned in Springfield, Missouri, this university is best suited for students who flourish in a city atmosphere.

 Iowa State University is a good choice for students pursuing a Public Relations & Advertising degree.
-Iowa State University public relations & advertising majors make 1.6% more than the typical public relations grad.
+Students who graduate from this program report average early career income of public relations and mid-career income of $67,259.
 Based in Ames, Iowa, this institution is a good option for students who enjoy the excitement of a popular city.

 It's difficult to beat Hastings College if you want to pursue Public Relations & Advertising as a major.
 Public relations graduates from Hastings College earn a boost of about 0.2% over the typical income of public relations & advertising majors.
 Students who get pleasure from a more slow-paced life will treasure the school's position in the modest town of Hastings, Nebraska.